 Tom joined the NNCCF Board in January 2017.
 Tom grew up in New Jersey but moved to the California Bay Area in 1992.
 He has a Bachelor’s degree in Economics from Rutgers College and a Master’s in Business Administration from Santa Clara University.
 Tom has worked as a finance professional for several technology companies in the Bay Area and Reno for over two decades.
 He worked for Microsoft Corporation here in Reno since 2005, and is currently part of their Revenue Assurance team.
 The breadth of his professional experience includes Financial Planning & Analysis, Cost Accounting, Compliance and Revenue Recognition.
 Tom has been living in Reno with his wife, Rosemarie, and his son, Joseph, since 2005.
 Tom is very active with the Knights of Columbus and many of their philanthropic and charitable ventures.
 Tom is also a cancer survivor (Merkel Cell Carcinoma) – in remission since 2008 – which helps motivate his passion for helping the afflicted children of our community.

-Brandan, his wife, and two children relocated to Reno in early 2016 from Oklahoma.
+Brandan and his family relocated to Reno in early 2016 from Oklahoma.
 Brandan graduated from Oral Roberts University with a Master of Management and continued his career in the Architectural Millwork Industry.
 He and his wife have also lived, worked, and volunteered in several other nations including, Cambodia, South Korea, Thailand, and Australia.
-He is an active member of Architectural Woodwork Institute and Executive Association of Reno.
 Brandan is passionate about serving others.
 Knowing the impact of childhood cancer on the whole family, he is committed to supporting and advocating for those families.
 He also enjoys traveling, finding new experiences and adventures, and spending quality time with his family.

-Doug is currently the partner for the states of Nevada and Arizona.
-As an equity partner, he is responsible for all aspects of development of office, industrial and retail projects as well as the supervision of staff personnel in two offices within the region.
-Doug brings over 24 years of knowledge and expertise to Panattoni Development Company.
-His expertise is in overseeing development managers, during preliminary and ongoing stages of the budget and throughout the construction process.
+Doug is currently the Partner for the states of Nevada and Arizona.
+As an equity partner, he is responsible for all aspects of the development of office, industrial and retail projects as well as the supervision of staff personnel in two offices within the region.
+Doug also serves as the Single Point of Contract (SPOC) for Panattoni Development Company in North America for an international e-commerce company.
 Doug’s professional development does not stop at land.
-He is active in several key professional organizations in an ongoing effort to advance is skills and the industry as a whole.
-These include the National Association of Industrial and Office Properties (NAIOP), Society of Industrial and Office Realtors (SIOR), Nevada Development Authority (NDA), the Economic Development Authority of Western Nevada (EDAWN), Commercial Real Estate Women (CREW) and Certified Commercial Investment Member (CCIM).
-In addition to his professional affiliations, Mr. Roberts is a founding board member of the Keaton Raphael Memorial (now known as the Northern Nevada Children’s Cancer Foundation), an organization assisting families with children battling pediatric cancer and is a past President of Reno Central Rotary.
+He is active in several key professional organizations in an ongoing effort to advance his skills and the industry as a whole.
+These include the National Association of Industrial and Office Properties (NAIOP) (2015 President of the Reno Chapter), Society of Industrial and Office Realtors (SIOR), Commercial Real Estate Women (CREW) and Certified Commercial Investment Member (CCIM).
+Doug is also a current member of the city of Reno’s Building Enterprise Fund Advisory Committee, a City Council-appointed position.
+In addition to his professional affiliations, Mr. Roberts is a founding and current board member and past President of the Northern Nevada Children’s Cancer Foundation (formerly known as the Keaton Raphael Memorial), an organization assisting families with children battling pediatric cancer, and is a current member and past President of the Reno Central Rotary Club.

 Dr. Robin S. White

 Dr. White was born and raised in Billings, Montana and graduated with a Bachelor of Arts in Psychology and a Bachelor of Science in Biology from Seattle Pacific University in Seattle, Washington.
 She is a graduate with the first four-year graduating class of the University of Nevada School of Medicine in 1980 and completed a straight Pediatric Residency at the University of Nevada School of Medicine Affiliated Residency Programs.
-She has been in private practice for twenty-seven and a half years and would still choose to be a pediatrician if given the opportunity to begin a career again.
+Since then, she has been in private practice and would still choose to be a pediatrician if given the opportunity to begin a career again.
 Dr. White also serves as a board member for Northern Nevada Children’s Cancer Foundation, a local organization created to help the families of children with cancer.
 Her major interests in the field of Pediatrics are childhood development and infectious diseases, especially vaccine-preventable diseases.